.

 pagan.noun,.plural.pagans

-in scripture; generally refers to the ancient.polytheistic peoples because of their satanically motivated worship of images made with men's hands out of wood, stone, metal, etc. and such as the ridiculous.idol.baphomet that represented selfish evil desires held in mind, thus, being their idols, to whom they often sacrificed people, especially children and this has carried on till today; a pagan is also referred to as one lacking a high consciousness spirituality and/or decent.religion; a hedonist; a heathen
+in scripture; generally refers to the ancient.polytheistic peoples because of their satanically motivated worship of images made with men's hands out of wood, stone, metal, etc. and such as the ridiculous.idol.baphomet that represented selfish evil desires held in mind, thus, being their idols, to whom they often sacrificed people, especially children and this has carried on till today; a pagan is also referred to as one lacking any high consciousness spiritualness and/or decent.religion; a hedonist; a heathen; one who is an agnostic

 pagan.adjective